My New Favorite Way to Paint Kitchen Cabinets

 While the doors are off, you can more easily reach the sides to paint them.
 I decided not to paint the insides of the doors or cabinets.

 Here's the finished product.
 A fresh coat of paint even made my granite look better!

 I added white hinges and silver pulls from DL Lawless hardware to dress up the cabinets and hide the hinges a little.

 I couldn't be happier with how these cabinets turned out.
 I used about 10 jars of paint, and 4 jars of stainblocker.

 It's never easy taking on a kitchen refresh, but this method made the whole process easier.
 I didn't have to rip up the whole kitchen, store everything from my cabinets somewhere else, and clean up layers of sanding dust.
 Just clean, prime, and paint.

 Be sure to check out the full blog post for all my tips and tricks to make it even easier.

 P.S.
-It's been about 6 months now and I'm thrilled with the way this paint is holding up to everyday use!
+It's been about a year now and I'm thrilled with the way this paint is holding up to everyday use!

 Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.